 To avoid compressor breakdown, do NOT charge more than the specified amount of refrigerant.

-Prerequisite: Before charging refrigerant, make sure the refrigerant piping is connected and checked (leak test and vacuum drying).
+Prerequisite: Before completely recharging refrigerant, make sure the system is pumped down, the outdoor unit's external refrigerant piping is checked (leak test, vacuum drying) and vacuum drying on the outdoor unit's internal refrigerant piping is performed.